Open Educational Resources (OER) are frequently distributed in digital formats such as PDF's but often without a print version.

 Of course, if you just need a print of something you created, or is OER or in the Public Domain, you don't need to use PDF Hosting to get a print.
-You can always just use our standard PDF printing service.
-Just visit printMe1.com and click "Start Now".
+You can always just use our Simple Print Service for PDF's.
+Just visit printMe1.com and click "Start Now" to do that.

 If you have any questions about how to use printMe1.com to distribute open content, please contact us.